Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 - Generate a JSON file containing any information that should be captured in the immutable data.
 - Upload the JSON object to IPFS, which results in a CID.
 - Write the CID into the `token_document_url` field of the token at the time of creation.
+Use the `ipfs://` prefix to explicitly indicate that it is an IPFS CID, like this:
+  - `ipfs://QmTu6DWuAdq36EZQHGs1QDhSJBpbZYcpcbGH9S42tNB1aX`

 ## 5. Create the Token